-The recorded vessels activity days recorded below must coincide with those while the observer was onboard.
+The vessels' activity days recorded below must coincide with those while the observer was onboard.
 Note: It is quite possible that the vessels trip information will differ as an observer may embark after a vessels trip has commenced and the vessel has already been engaged in fishing.
 Similarly the vessel may continue to fish after the observer has disembarked.

 Total days spent in fishing area Record the number of days the vessel is in the fishing area while the observer was onboard.
 Note this does not include transit time even if the area being transited is within the fishing area.
-Where an observer is not onboard for the full duration of a trip then the number of days fished while the observer was onboard must be recorded.
 This must be clearly recorded and discussed in the observer's trip report.
 Total active fishing days/events Record the number of observers days that the vessel actually fished.
 These will be days where the vessel had gear in the water.
 Note for some fishing activities this may be for only a few hours of the day.
 Alternatively a single fishing event (set) may cover part of two days.
 Total days transiting to fishing areas Record the number of days the vessel spent steaming or transiting to fishing areas while the observer was onboard.
 Total days searching for fish Record the number of observed days that the vessel was engaged in actively searching for fish.
 This is specifically important for purse seine and poling vessels.
 However a longline or gill net vessel may also spend time searching an area for signs of fish to decide where best to set their lines or nets.
 Total days lost due to weather Record the number of days where a vessel was unable to fish due to adverse weather conditions.
 Total days lost due to gear or mechanical breakdown Record the number of days where a vessel was unable to fish due to a mechanical breakdown or inoperative gear or processing plants that prevented the vessel from either steaming, using any of its gear or being able to process fish.
 Total days lost to unforeseen events (specify) Record the number of days where a vessel was unable to fish due to any unforeseen event.
 Record the details in full in the observer's trip report.

-Vessel Owners and Compliment
+Vessel Owners and Personnel

 The observer records details of the vessel owners and operators on these forms.
 All contact details must be accurately recorded.
-In some instances a vessel may be chartered by an organisation or operator that will conduct the fishing operations on a licences or permits from a several other entities or nationalities.
+In some instances a vessel may be chartered by an organisation or operator that will conduct the fishing operations on licences or permits from several other entities or nationalities.
 These occur specifically in joint ventures between vessel owners and agents and permit holders from other national states.
 If these are details not fully captured on the forms they must be included in the observer's trip report.

 Registered vessel owners Record in full the owner's name, nationality, address and contact details.
 These can be obtained or cross-checked on the vessel's registration forms.
-Chartered / operators Where the vessel has been chartered and is operated and managed by a company other than the owner, record operator's full name (company or individual as appropriate), nationality, address and contact details.
-Fishing Master Record the full name of the Fishing Master Fishing Master nationality Record the nationality of the Fishing Master Captain Record the full name of the Captain.
+Charterers / operators Where the vessel has been chartered and is operated and managed by a company other than the owner, record operator's full name (company or individual as appropriate), nationality, address and contact details.
+Fishing Master Record the full name of the Fishing Master.
+Fishing Master nationality Record the nationality of the Fishing Master.
+Captain Record the full name of the Captain.
 Note in some instances the fishing master and Captain may be the same person.

-Captain nationality Number of crew Record the nationality of the Captain

-Record the number of crew.
+Captain nationality Record the nationality of the Captain Number of crew Record the number of crew.
 This should be cross checked against the vessel's crew list.
 Also check the maximum crew compliment on the vessel's safety certificate.